jordibares/houdini-guides-website/content/docs/book/part-1/introduction/scene-organisation/index.md

 All Versions
 {{< /pill >}}

+{{< preamble >}}
+When we talk about scene organisation in Houdini it is very valuable to think of it as a filesystem and the dependencies outside the software.
+This involves manpulating all sorts of files living on disk and versioning them in an effective way.
+{{< /preamble >}}

 Organising an scene in Houdini refers on how to construct the inputs and outputs

 ## Tetigisse hac duc omnipotens urbis per sapiente